SetProtocol/setprotocol.js/README.md

 import SetProtocol from 'setprotocol.js';

-const setProtocol = new SetProtocol( web3,    // web3: A web3 instance you've instantiated from `new Web3(currentProvider)`
-  '0x...', // coreAddress: Address of the Set Protocol Core contract '0x...', // transferProxyAddress: Address of the Set Protocol Transfer Proxy contract '0x...', // vaultAddress: Address of the Set Protocol Vault contract
+const setProtocol = new SetProtocol( provider,    // provider: A web3 provider instance to communicate with an ethereum node '0x...', // coreAddress: Address of the Set Protocol Core contract '0x...', // transferProxyAddress: Address of the Set Protocol Transfer Proxy contract '0x...', // vaultAddress: Address of the Set Protocol Vault contract